irmen/Pyro4/docs/source/tipstricks.rst

 Binary data transfer
 ====================
-Pyro is not meant as a tool to transfer large amounts of binary data (images, sound files, video clips).
-Its wire protocol is not optimized for these kinds of data.
+Pyro is not meant to transfer large amounts of binary data (images, sound files, video clips): the protocol is not designed nor optimized for these kinds of data.
 The occasional transmission of such data is fine (:doc:`flame` even provides a convenience method for that, if you like:
-:meth:`Pyro4.utils.flame.Flame.sendfile`) but usually it is better to use something else to do the actual data transfer (file share+file copy, ftp, http, scp, rsync).
+:meth:`Pyro4.utils.flame.Flame.sendfile`) but if you're dealing with a lot of them or with big files, it is usually better to use something else to do the actual data transfer (file share+file copy, ftp, http, scp, rsync).
 Also, Pyro has a 2 gigabyte message size limitation at this time (if your Python implementation and system memory even allow the process to reach this size).